opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

  - Using GTFS transfers.txt it is possible to set the `min_transfer_time` with `transfer_type = 2`.
  - The NeTEx Interchange MaximumWaitTime is ignored.

-## Process
+## Implementation

 Finding the best transfers is done in 2 separate steps in OTP:

  1. As part of the routing.
 The routing engine (Raptor) has a generalized-cost and number-of-transfers as criteria during the routing.
-Some of the goals above are implemented using the generalized-cost.
- 2. Post processing paths.
+In addition, Raptor support overriding regular transfers with guaranteed transfers.
+    1. Goal 1 is achieved by having `number-of-transfers` as a Raptor criteria.
+    2. Goal 2 is achieved by giving some stops a lower _visiting-cost_ according to the `StopTransferPriority`.
+    3. Goal 3 and 6 is achieved by allowing guaranteed transfers to override regular transfers.
+An optional `RaptorGuaranteedTransferProvider` is injected into Raptor witch Raptor calls to get guaranteed transfers.
+This service is also responsible for rejecting a transfer.
+ 2. Goal 4, 5, and 7 are achieved by post-processing paths.
 Paths from the routing search are optimized with respect to where transfers happen for each pair of transit rides(trips).
-This step do NOT compare two paths returned by the router(Raptor), but instead find all possible transfers for a given path, and the different alternatives to transfer between each pair of trip within the path.
+This step does NOT compare two paths returned by the router(Raptor), but instead find all possible transfers for a given path, and the different alternatives to transfer between each pair of trip within the path.
 This is an outline of the process:
     1. For each path find all possible permutations of transfers.
     2. Filter paths based on priority including `StaySeated=100`, `Guaranteed=10`, `Preferred=2`,
        `Recommended=1`, `Allowed=0` and `NotAllowed=-1000`.
 Each path is given a combined score,